sparkfun/SparkFun_RTK_EVK/docs/hardware_hookup.md

 ### Inserting a Wire into the I/O Screw Terminal

-To connect to a ppin on the screw terminal block, insert a [stripped wire of any length](https://learn.sparkfun.com/tutorials/working-with-wire/how-to-strip-a-wire) into the I/O screw terminal.
+To connect to a pin on the screw terminal block, insert a [stripped wire of any length](https://learn.sparkfun.com/tutorials/working-with-wire/how-to-strip-a-wire) into the I/O screw terminal.
 Of course, you could use jumper wires with pins as well.
-Secure the wire by tightening the screw using a precision flathead screw driver.
+Secure the wire by tightening the screw using a precision 2.5mm flathead screw driver.
 Test the connection by gently pulling the wires to ensure that they are secure.

 <div style="text-align: center;">
   <table>